JuliaDynamics/ChaosTools.jl/docs/src/periodicity.md

 end
 fig
 ```

+The theory of periodic orbits states that UPOs form sort of a skeleton of the chaotic attractor.
+Our results supports this claim since it closely resembles the Henon attractor.

 Note that in this case parameter `m` has to be set to at least `6`.
 Otherwise, the algorithm
 fails to detect orbits of higher periods correctly.